neaf/pennylane-this-again/README.md

 # Comment

 Regardless of how the database is run, the performance issue is unfortunate but discovered too late to react within the scope of the recruitment task.
 It works great as a proof of concept and the app is fun enough to deserve a second iteration.

-My next steps would be:
-1. Instead of using `JOIN LATERAL` to expand single recipe to multiple records for each ingredient, I'd create prepopulated table that stores (recipe_id, ingredient) tuples.
-Aside from avoiding using `unnest` on the fly, it would also allow me to create GiST index optimized for trigram similarity search.
-2. If that's not enough, move to elasticsearch, keeping similar behaviour of the actual query.
+I'd explore using elasticsearch with similar logic as it would probably handle the search ingredients array better.